 The ESMF outlines the project, its components, the environmental and social context, possible environmental and social impacts, and their management.
-It provides an overview of the types of subproject activities to be assessed, the environmental and social screening process and the subproject-specific safeguard instruments that will be prepared once the project locations and other details are known.
+It provides an overview of the types of subproject activities to be assessed, the environmental and social screening process and the subprojectspecific safeguard instruments that will be prepared once the project locations and other details are known.
 Monitoring and reporting is also addressed to ensure ongoing adherence to environmental and social safeguards.
-Annexes include a Stakeholder Engagement Plan (Annex I), Screening Forms and Guidelines for Activities (Annexes VI-XII), and a Land Due Diligence Report (Annex IV).
+Annexes include a Stakeholder Engagement Plan (Annex I), Screening Forms and Guidelines for Activities (Annexes VI-XII), and a Voluntary Land Donation process (Annex III).
 The Ministry of Fisheries (MoF) has the overall responsibility for ensuring that environmental and social issues are adequately addressed within the project cycle.